Voting Method Gameability

 Question 2: If voters are strategic, does the election produce results that are more representative, or less?

-Most people learning about voting theory assume that strategic voting is automatically a bad thing, but the truth is... it depends.
-There are a couple of voting methods that actually perform better if voters are strategic, which is to say that that they are more likely to produce good, representative outcomes, and elect the candidate who best represents the will of the people.
-Ideally, voting methods will incentivize the behavior where that voting methods does best, and ideally, honesty will be the best policy- but not always.
+Most people learning about voting theory assume that strategic voting is automatically a bad thing, but the truth is... it's complicated.
+There are a couple of voting methods that actually perform better if voters are strategic, which is to say that that they are more likely to produce better, more representative outcomes, and elect the candidate who best represents the will of the people.
+Ideally, voting methods will incentivize the behavior where that voting methods does best, and ideally, honesty will be the best policy -- but not always.

-Choose-One Plurality voting is a prime example- Voters have a strong incentive to be strategic, the best strategy is very transparent, and most voters do so.
-Choose-One Voting also gets the best outcomes overall if all voters are strategic.
+Choose-One Plurality voting is a prime example -- Voters have a strong incentive to be strategic, the best strategy is very transparent, and most voters do so.
+Choose-One Voting also gets better outcomes overall if all voters are strategic.

 Voting methods with strong strategic incentives may sometimes manage to get the correct winner, despite the less-than-ideal incentives, but strategic voting causes other issues over time, like two party domination and implicit bias in the elections.